kinopee0219/capstone/proposal.md

 Apr, 2019

 ### Abstract
 In this proposal, in order to verify how useful CNN is to solve time-series prediction problem, RNN, LSTM, and CNN+LSTM are build on stock datasets of Google obtained at [kaggle](https://www.kaggle.com/borismarjanovic/price-volume-data-for-all-us-stocks-etfs).
 As you know, CNN is mainly used in the field of Image Recognition so far.
 CNN, however, has recently been said to be a valid method to solve time-series forecasting problem.
-In order to show that RNN, LSTM, and CNN+LSTM models are build on the google stock datasets and their score on the test datasets are compared with benchmark score of RNN, which is often used for time-series data, with MSE.
+In order to show that, RNN, LSTM, and CNN+LSTM models are build on the google stock datasets and their score on the test datasets are compared with benchmark score of RNN, which is often used for time-series data, with MSE.

 ### Agenda
 1. Domain background